sapkotrt/Booking_analytics_visualization_and_ML/README.md

-# Hotel Booking Data Analysis
+# Hotel Booking Data Analysis - For Learning

-This project explores the **Hotel Booking dataset**, a rich real-world dataset containing hotel reservation details, cancellations, customer behavior, and pricing.
+This project explores the **Hotel Booking dataset**, a rich real-world dataset containing hotel reservation details, cancellations, customer behavior, and pricing(Antonio, Almeida & Nunes, 2019, Kaggle/UCI).
 The aim is to perform **end-to-end analysis** using Excel, Python, and Tableau — showcasing how different tools can complement one another for data cleaning, exploration, visualization, and insights.

 ---